Bira/octopus-carnival/_drafts/wir-mm-4e-orc.md

 The Monster Vault makes the speed bonus less universal, and replaces Warrior's Surge with **Savage Demise**, which allows orcs to immediately _take a standard action_ when they drop to 0 HP.
-This is stronger than just making a basic attack, because allows them to use special attacks or even to charge!
+This is stronger than just making a basic attack, because allows them to charge or use special attacks.

 ### Orc Drudge (MM)